grahamhay/Go-Gmail-Api-Example/README.md

-### Example of using Gmai's API and Golang to send email
+### Example of using Gmail's API and Golang to send email

 Make sure to change the credentials to your own inside email.go